danny-o/take-home-tana-test/README.md

 **Approach**

 - Iterate through the string list and for each string check:
-  - All characters belong to the valid character set.
+  - That all characters belong to the valid character set.
   - No consecutive  identical characters.

 - Track and return longest string meeting the conditions .